trotsky1997/Fast-Web-Fetch/README.md

 Notes:
 - Update the git URL to your fork or a specific ref if needed.
 - `uvx` resolves dependencies from `pyproject.toml` in the repo.
-- The server uses a persistent Patchright profile at `.patchright-profile` by default.
+- The server uses a persistent Patchright profile at `~/.fastwebfetch/patchright-profile` by default.

 ### MCP config (generic JSON, copy/paste)